Király

 Király is a Hungarian surname, meaning king (female Királyné/Királynő).
-The name is predominantly found in communities across Hungary, followed by Austria, Slovenia, and Switzerland in terms of frequency per million of citizens.

 Origins of the surname include the Slavonic word of the late 1600s meaning "king".
 It is also a middle high German word, used as a term of endearment, for curly headed individuals.

-Pronunciation

 This pronunciation of Kiraly differs by region.
-The American pronunciation of Kiraly is "Keer-ah-lee."
-The accent falls on the first syllable.
+The American pronunciation of Kiraly is "Keer-ah-lee" where the accent falls on the first syllable.
 The Hungarian pronunciation is /kiraːj/, used by Gábor Király.

-Kiralys in the United States

-Small pockets of Kiraly families exist around the world, primarily in Hungary, but most in the United States are found in Cleveland, Ohio, the state of Connecticut, and in Arlington, Virginia.
-And some are also in the far west region of Texas.

-Notable people

 Notable people with the name include: